lluisalemanypuig/elo-chess-tracker/README.md

 	https://192.168.1.76:8443

 This address is the same for *all* other machines.
+Remember to use the right https port you set in the `configuration.json` file.

 ## Adding new users